 We advise against drinking water from the faucets whilst in Tanzania/Zanzibar.
 Mineral water is available in all shops & restaurants and in all the Elewana lodges and vehicles.
 We recommend that you use mineral water for brushing teeth.
 Life on safari can be tiring from time to time.
 A different climate, different food & water could lead to dehydration.
 From the day you set foot in Africa we would suggest that you drink more water than you are used to.

 The sun close to the equator is strong so please wear a hat & apply sunscreen frequently.

 YELLOW FEVER CERTIFICATE

-Please consult your physician or local travel clinic for an up-to-date list of required vaccinations for travelling to remote places in Kenya.
+Please consult your physician or local travel clinic for an up-to-date list of required vaccinations for travelling to remote places in Tanzania.

 Please check with your local travel clinic or physician what the latest requirements are for travelling in a malaria area.
 It’s best to prevent getting bitten by mosquitoes which are at their most active during dusk and dawn.
 Cover up during those periods and apply mosquito repellent liberally.
 Do not forget your ankles.